Northwood and Tinkersley: Local area

 A key Derby to Manchester route in the 18th century, passed over Matlock Bridge, traversed the upper edge of the hillside through Darley Dale and Two Dales, and then passed through Northwood, south of Tinkersley, and Rowsley Bar before reaching Rowsley.
-With the Turnpike Act of 1759, the road obtained toll cottages such as one by Rowsley.
-Although a new main road alignment was built alongside the river once the land had been drained, it was still flooded regularly until the Derwent was dammed near its source in the early 20th century.
+A new main road alignment (which became the A6 road) was built alongside the river with the help of Herbert Greensmith-Beard from Stancliffe who arranged to reuse what were then private routes on their western boundary.
+In 1823 the new owner Arthur Heathcote-Heathcote helped to extend it to Rowsley once the land had been drained, however it flooded regularly until the Derwent was dammed near its source in the early 20th century.

 Because the area was part of the wider Darley parish, there were no Church of England sites, but there were a traditional Methodist building as well as a Wesleyan Reform Church to the west of Northwood along today's A6 road, and a primitive church along Lumb Lane.
 The Derwent Valley Aqueduct from the Derwent dams in the Upper Derwent Valley was built through the area in the beginning of the 20th century, skirting to the east of Tinkersley and Northwood villages, and flowing to a reservoir in Ambergate.
 An observatory was recorded in the Lumb Lane vicinity by the middle 20th century, but was later closed.

 In 1894 the North Darley Urban District was formed for local administration of public affairs out of the ancient Darley parish, but encompassing only the area above the Derwent.
 This was abolished in 1934 and the area subsumed into Matlock urban district which stretched from Rowsley through to Bonsall and Tansley.
 Derbyshire Dales district was formed in 1974 with the merger of Matlock along with many other local districts.
 On the 1st of April 1980, the Northwood and Tinkersley parish was formally created from part of the former urban district of Matlock.